kirchner/elm-translation/README.md

         }
         node
 info =
-    final "info" <|
     concat
-            [ s "You will find useful information in our " , node .docsLink "docsLink" <|
+        [ s "You will find useful information in our " , node .docsLink <|
             s "documentation"
         , s ".
-But if you have further questions, feel free to " , node .contactLink "contactLink" <|
+But if you have further questions, feel free to " , node .contactLink <|
             "contact us"
         , s " at "
-            , node .strong "strong" <|
+        , node .strong <|
             s "any time"
         , s "!"
         ]

 view : Html msg